openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 textData parameters manually.

-warning:When setting an external texture ID, the user must set the remaining ofTextureData parameters manually.
+Warning: When setting an external texture ID, the user must set the remaining ofTextureData parameters manually.

 Parameters:
 externTexID New texture ID.